 Who would I recommend the Epic Content Marketing summary to?

-The 56-year-old businessman who is tired of all their TV and mail ads failing and wants to know a better way, the 32-year-old that wants to quit their day job and become a blogger, and anyone that wants to discover what effective marketing really looks like in the information age.
+The 56-year-old businessman who is tired of all their TV and mail ads failing and wants to know a better way, the 32-year-old that wants to quit their day job and become a blogger or content marketer, and anyone that wants to discover what effective marketing really looks like in the information age.